The Shape of Attraction in UMAP: Exploring the Embedding Forces in Dimensionality Reduction: Analysis of UMAP in terms of Attraction and Repulsion Shape

 The consistency of UMAP embeddings depends on proper initialization~\citep{kobak2021initialization,wang2021understanding}.
 Typically, principal component analysis (PCA) of the data or spectral decomposition of the high-dimensional graph initializes the embedding, producing consistent mappings despite various sources of stochasticity.
 If randomly initialized, clusters often fail to form or form in a random orientation each time the algorithm executes.
 If the initial distance between two points (nearest neighbors in high dimension) is large, the attractive forces become too low to bring them closer.
-Known as near-sightedness~\citep{wang2021understanding}, this phenomenon is evident in the attraction shape, where $|f_a^U|$ diminishes towards zero as the distance increases (i.e., $\lim_{\zeta\to\infty} |f_a^U(\zeta)|\zeta=0$).
+Known as near-sightedness~\citep{wang2021understanding}, this phenomenon is evident in the attraction shape, where $|f_a^U|$ diminishes towards zero as the distance increases (since, $|f_a^U|=o(1/\zeta)$, and thus, $\lim_{\zeta\to\infty} |f_a^U(\zeta)|\zeta=0$).
+If we can alleviate this near-sightedness, we can probe whether an informed initialization (such as PCA) leads to a preferred low-dimensional arrangement, or whether multiple such arrangements are equally accessible under the objective.

 One can induce ``far-sightedness'' in the mapping by increasing attraction for large distances, facilitating faraway neighbors to come closer.
 To test this hypothesis, we modify the attraction shape of UMAP to increase the attractive force: